CosmoUiT: A Vision Transformer-UNet Hybrid for Fast and Accurate Emulation of 21-cm Maps from the Epoch of Reionization: Architectural Strategies

 \texttt{CosmoUNet} follows a standard UNet architecture \cite{ROnneberger_2015}, adapted to process two 3D input fields and the three reionization parameters.
 Unlike \texttt{CosmoUiT}, which incorporates a Transformer encoder and integration of parameters at two stages, \texttt{CosmoUNet} takes the dark matter and halo fields as direct inputs and integrates the three reionization parameters only at the bottleneck layer.
 The encoder and decoder configurations mirror those described in Section \ref{sec:uit_description}.
 The key difference lies in the absence of the transformer encoder and the use of static feature encoding, meaning that the feature maps extracted in the encoder remain unchanged across different combinations of reionization parameters.
 A schematic of the architecture is shown in Figure \ref{fig:CosmoUNetArchitecture}, and its key configurations are summarized in Table \ref{table:cosmounet_summary}.

 As shown in Figure \ref{fig:CosmoUNetbehavior}, while the training loss steadily decreases over the epochs, the validation loss remains relatively flat and begins to fluctuate once it is surpassed by the training loss.
 This indicates that the model fits well with the training data but fails to generalise to unseen data.
-This is the case of overfitting, where the model memorises the training examples instead of learning the underlying patterns.
+This is an example of overfitting, where the model memorises the training examples rather than learning the underlying patterns.
 This limitation is reflected in the predicted output fields displayed in Figure \ref{fig:CosmoUNet100}.
 Although the outputs appear visually distinct across different combinations of reionization parameters, the mean squared error (MSE) remains high.
 The model consistently overestimates the extent of neutral regions, resulting in positive MSE values shown by red regions.

 The reason behind this is the static feature encoding.
-Since UNet is primarily designed for image translation tasks involving one-to-one mappings, it relies heavily on variation within the input to produce corresponding changes in the output.
+Since UNet is primarily designed for image-to-image translation tasks involving one-to-one mappings, it relies heavily on variations in the input to produce corresponding changes in the output.
 In this case, the dark matter and halo fields remain fixed for all combinations of reionization parameters, and the parameters are introduced only at the bottleneck stage of the network.
 This late integration limits their ability to influence the model’s predictions.
 As a result, the network struggles to capture the variability driven by different parameter values, leading to poor parameter-specific generalization.
 This becomes more evident when we make predictions across all the parameter combinations available to us (see Section \ref{sec:copmarison_between_models}).